 - Share images to boost comments

 - Publish a new status once a day

 - Keep tweets short so someone can retweet without deleting your content

 - Include Twitter handles for retweets

 - Upload photos 440 pixels by 220 pixels

 - Place links in the centre of your tweet.

-Useful as it may be, there's a lot of information packed into this blog.
-If your head's still spinning why not get in touch with the experts at Engaging Partners for a no-obligation chat about how you can choose the right platforms to improve your marketing results.
+Useful as it may be, there's a lot of information packed into this blog - and we could keep going!
+If your head's still spinning why not get in touch with us for a chat about how we can help with your content marketing strategy.
+We'd love to help.